Retrocause

 A company is default alive when it will reach profitability on its current trajectory without needing additional funding.
 Coined by Paul Graham, it's the mode Retrocause helps founders achieve through the LEVERS operating system.

-The Retrocause Fellowship is a 2-year implementation container for the LEVERS operating system.
-Founders complete all five steps in Month 1, then spend the next 23 months refining through monthly cohort masterminds and quarterly 1:1 advisor sessions.
+The Retrocause Program is a two-year program that installs the LEVERS operating system.
+Leaders complete all six frameworks in Month 1, then spend the next 23 months refining through monthly cohort masterminds and quarterly 1:1 advisor sessions until predictable revenue is simply how they operate.
 Results come fast.
-Mastery takes two years.
+Two years make them permanent.

 Vanity metric

 A metric that goes up-and-to-the-right but has little correlation with revenue, profitability, or long-term business health.
 Examples: total signups, website traffic, social followers.
-In LEVERS, vanity metrics are replaced with actionable metrics tied directly to the Revenue Formula.
+In LEVERS, vanity metrics are replaced with actionable metrics tied directly to the Map.